saif-mal1k/Salesforce-Notes/2. Admin/chapter 08 Process Automation/topic 1 Approval Process/README.md

 - ensure submit for approval button & lightning action in record page layout, also add approval history related list.
 - on record page, Submit for Approval button is available when record is not already submitted for approval and gets hidden after the record is submitted for approval.
+- A record can be in only one approval process at a time.

 - ERROR: ``no applicable approval process was found`` occurs, if
     - approval process is not active